 - James Lofton

-James Lofton is the analyst for Dial Global’s coverage of Sunday Night Football.
+James Lofton is the analyst for Westwood One’s coverage of Sunday Night Football.
 This week James and Dave Sims will be in Cincinnati to bring you all the action as the Bengals host their AFC North rivals, the Pittsburgh Steelers.
 Coverage begins Sunday at 7:30 PM Eastern.